Browse

 Here are a few ways to get funding for a home modification:

-• You Medicare Plan B benefits can help with procuring durable medical equipment, such as commode chairs, wheelchairs, and patients lifts.
+• Your Medicare Plan B benefits can help with procuring durable medical equipment, such as commode chairs, wheelchairs, and patient lifts.
 However, Plan B doesn't cover costs for large home modifications.

 • State governments have their own programs to help seniors and persons with disabilities to get funding for home modifications.

-• Your Medicaid Waiver (also known as HCBS Waiver) program may offer funding for certain modifications, like assistive devices, adaptive equipment, and certain structural alterations.
-Look into your HCBS Waiver to check your eligibility and assistance level.
+• Your Medicaid Waiver (also known as HCBS Waiver) program may offer funding for certain modifications, such as assistive devices, adaptive equipment, and structural alterations.
+Check your eligibility and assistance level by looking into your HCBS Waiver.

-• Social workers can help you get access to resources and assistance for your home modification.
-Seniors can get in touch with the local Area Agency on Aging for specialized assistance.
+• Social workers can help you access resources and assist you with your home modification.
+Seniors can contact the local Area Agency on Aging for specialized assistance.

 • Ask your insurance provider if your policy covers home modifications for accessibility.

-• Public and private organizations and grants, like Join and Friends Christian Fund for the Disabled, The Specially Adapted Housing Grant (SAH), and The Special Housing Adaptation Grant (SHA), may aid certain groups with housing and housing adaptations.
+• Public and private organizations and grants, like the Joni and Friends Christian Fund for the Disabled, The Specially Adapted Housing Grant (SAH), and The Special Housing Adaptation Grant (SHA), may aid certain groups with housing and housing adaptations.

-Tapping into your local resources is the best step to find financial support for accessibility or live-in-place home modifications You local authorities can help you avail of public grants and assistance and find private organizations that can help.
+Tapping into your local resources is the best step to finding financial support for accessibility or live-in-place home modifications.
+Your local authorities can help you apply for public grants and assistance and find private organizations that can help.

 Federal Resources